A group of smiling students sitting on a bench and talking to each other.

 Key Takeaways

-1. In general, money from a scholarship fund is not considered taxable when used for qualified expenses.
+1. Money from a scholarship fund isn’t taxable when used for qualified expenses.

-2. Leftover money from your scholarship that exceeds the cost of qualified expenses may be considered part of your taxable gross income.
+2. Leftover money from your scholarship that exceeds the cost of qualified expenses may be counted part of your taxable gross income.

 3. You should consult a professional tax advisor for more information on your scholarship tax liability.